 The Elo dog is a relatively new dog breed that few know about.
 They were originally developed in Germany, combining other big fluffy dogs, such as the Eurasier, Old English Sheepdog and the Chow Chow.
 So, it’s no surprise the Elo inherited the fluffy coat as well.

 Weighing between 45 and 75 lbs, the Elo is a friendly and cheerful dog.
 They do well in family settings and even better in families with children.
 They’re very active dogs and thrive in spaces with an open yard.
 The best part, they’re 100% huggable!

 21. Catalan Sheepdog

 Highlights: Intelligent, Reserved, Brave

-Bred and developed in the north eastern region of Spain, the Catalan Sheepdog is a super shaggy fluffy dog.
-They’re a little bit closer to medium sized dogs, but some males will reach our 50 pound criteria.
+Bred and developed in the north eastern region of Spain, the Catalan Sheepdog is the super shaggy yet fluffy dog.
+They’re a little bit closer to medium sized dog breeds, but some males will reach our 50 pound criteria.

-While it’s true that these dogs have a fluffy coat, they’re unique because they’ll shed in two stages.
-In the first stage, their front half sheds, followed by the second half of their body.
-It’s a pretty unique sight to see in mid-process because they look like dogs with owners that forgot to shave half the body!
+It’s true that these dogs have a fluffy coat, but they’re unique because they tend to shed in two stages.
+They’ll shed the front half, followed by the second half of their body.
+It’s a sight to see in mid-process because they look like dogs where owners forgot to shave half the body!

 22. Akita Inu

 The Akita Inu is the pride of Japan – for good reason!
 They happen to be the biggest Japanese dog breed, but also the fluffiest.
 Their soft double coat is relatively short, but because it’s so dense and thick, they’re extra fluffy and huggable.